Licensing the Crossed Grain symbol

-The Crossed Grain symbol can only be licensed for multiple ingredient and/or processed products.
+The CGT can only be licensed for multiple ingredient and/or processed products.
 Your products must meet a range of criteria to ensure that they are gluten free, both in terms of the ingredients and the production process.

 The license issuer will need to see evidence of gluten free quality in the form of test results from a recognised laboratory.
 It is recommended that you use an internationally accredited laboratory for testing.
 You can find an accredited laboratory on the European Co-operation for Accreditation website.